dan-fritchman/Thesis/content.md

 ## Lessons of the “Generator Era”

 The IC research community, particularly its outpost here at UC Berkeley, has spent much of the past decade promoting the role of "generators" as the future's design-mechanism.
-Just what this term means varies wildly among proponents.
+Just what this term means varies widely among proponents.
 One common thread cuts through seemingly all definitions: generators are (at least) _code that executes and produces hardware_.
 At what level of detail, and on what factors are included, opinions vary widely.

 Two prominent Berkeley-originated projects, Chisel and BAG, serve as prime examples.
 Chisel is a "hardware construction library" embedded in the Scala programming language, targeting generation of RTL-level circuits.
 Conceptually one can think of it as a high-powered replacement for the popular HDLs' parametric and behavioral constructs.
 BAG, in contrast, uses the same term generator to refer to programs which map process-portable custom circuits into (hopefully) arbitrary implementation technologies, generally requiring lengthy simulation-based optimizations (hours or days) along the way.